nshiab/simple-data-analysis/README.md

 ![A chart showing the processing duration of multiple scripts in various languages](./assets/big-file.png)

-We also tried the One Billion Row Challenge, which involves computing the min, mean, and max temperature for hundreds of cities in a 1,000,000,000 rows CSV file.
-And we were impressed by the [results](https://www.linkedin.com/feed/update/urn:li:activity:7181389160753102849/)!
+We also tried the One Billion Row Challenge, which involves computing the min, mean, and max temperatures for hundreds of cities in a 1,000,000,000 rows CSV file.
+The library has been able to crunch the numbers in 1 minute 32 seconds, on the same computer (Apple M1 Pro / 16 GB).
 For more, check this [repo](https://github.com/nshiab/1brc) forked from this [one](https://github.com/gunnarmorling/1brc).
 The JavaScript code is [here](https://github.com/nshiab/1brc/blob/main/index.js).

 Note that DuckDB, which powers SDA, can also be used with [Python](https://duckdb.org/docs/api/python/overview.html) and [R](https://duckdb.org/docs/api/r).